PLIDA Exams location:

 Can understand with ease virtually everything heard or read.
 Can summarize information from different spoken and written sources, reconstructing arguments and accounts in a coherent presentation.
 Can express him/herself spontaneously, fluently, and precisely, differentiating finer shades of meaning even in the most complex situations.

-For each level there are four sections, one for every linguistic skill: Listening, Reading, Speaking, and Writing.
+Each level has four sections, one for every linguistic skill: Listening, Reading, Speaking, and Writing.